bibliotheca-digitalis/bibliotecha-digitalis-archive/data/misc/actions.md

 to further distinguish my videos from the original ones.
 Again, the whole is not to compete with the original channel as much as possible.

+### Two videos have been removed due to "misinformation"

+Several days ago, two videos from the channel "potholer54" were removed due to misformation.
+The videos concerned the COVID-19 pandemic.
+I have chosen not to reupload them.
+The problems with this development is,

+1. The videos explicitly argue against misinformation.
+The videos are not misinformation themselves but were apparently confused with the real thing.
+2. The videos are already on Youtube.
+They were uploaded relatively recently.

+I have chose not to fight this.
+I will not reupload the videos.
+If I encounter more of this in the future, I will have to make a sort of change log for these videos.

 ## GitHub

 ## Removing